 Be Discreet About What You Share

-Your friends have the right to be associated with whoever they choose, but you should be very careful about how much information you share with your friends who have chosen to stay friendly with your ex.
+Your friends have the right to be associated with whoever they choose, but when your ex won’t let go, you should be very careful about how much information you share with your friends who have chosen to stay friendly with your ex.
 Someone who I used to date still keeps in touch with friends and business contacts of mine who he only met a few times through his relationship with me.
 Needless to say, I find it strange that someone who I haven’t been connected to for years would still be trying to stay connected with my friends!
 There might be many reasons why your ex doesn’t want to sever ties to your loved ones, but you can take steps to protect your privacy from your former flame.
 Be discreet about what you post on social media.
 Even though social media offers wonderful ways to stay connected, an ex who is stalking you could use the information you post to learn more about your life than you’d like him or her to know about you.

 Share Information in A Safe Space